mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

 | GPIO25 | 11 | RB, buzzer |

 The NTC thermistor calibration can be adjusted in the `calibration` section of `clock.yaml'.
-I have not calibrated the sensor and it seems to be reading a little high on my device.
+I have not calibrated the sensor and it seems to be reading a little high on my device with the "default" values.

 | Setting | Default | Description |
 | --- | --- | --- |